Hi! I’m Kathy

 One of the biggest lessons came through my breath.
 Even on days when my body felt broken, I could always roll out my mat and breathe.

-Learning pranayama (breathing practices) gave me tools to calm my nervous system, manage stress, and stay grounded even in the most challenging moments.
-The balance between working hard and breathing deeply taught me to approach life’s challenges, on and off the mat, with resilience and grace.
+Learning pranayama (breathing practices) gave me tools to calm my nervous system, manage stress, and stay grounded when everything else felt hard.
+The balance between working hard and breathing became the foundation for how I approach everything.

 Teaching & Coaching (Why I Do What I Do)